epw/consensus/consensus.md

 **Create Ephemera**

 During the game things will come up that need a visual, tactile, or written aid.
 Draw maps of the cities, write the Mages letters from their mentors on aging parchment, write down the steps of a ritual to be included in a grimoire many years down the road.
 Play music or ambient sound if it fits the mood.
 Sketch characters, make props, bring the magic to our world just a little bit.
-[Add something about the image of the MC handing materials to a Mage's player and saying "draw this", as an offer]
+Sometimes, when you would demand an evocative answer, offer materials to them instead.
+"Can you draw the park's layout, if you have an idea?" or "Give us a sense of your lab, and use that paper if you feel like it."

 **Use Character Names**